vdmitriyev/pycsvtoequation/README.md

 ### About

-Simple python script that converts list of equations from csv file to separate latex file with further compilation to pdfs.
+Simple python script that converts list of equations from csv file into separate LaTeX, MathML or MathJax files.
+The best working option for now is MathJax.

 ### Dependencies